 - ME AND THE WORLD: group portraits and self-portraits

-Participants work, both individually and in group, on the in-depth perception of the works produced, following a series of artistic criteria of perception and choice, to discover that our perception is ever-changing and to establish an on-going dialogue with and between the images.
-Little by little participants build sequences that form their self-portrait project, which can be the beginning of their visual autobiography.
+Participants work, both individually and in group, on the in-depth perception of the works produced, following SPEX’s artistic criteria of perception and choice, to discover that our perception is ever-changing and to establish an on-going dialogue with and between the images.
+Little by little participants build sequences that give shape to their self-portrait project, which can be the beginning of their visual autobiography.

 - To stimulate the unconscious creative process by transforming emotions into artworks.

 - To improve participants’ self-image and perception of themselves.

 - To improve participants’ public image and their perception of others and of society.

 To better understand SPEX, please watch Cristina Nuñez’s videos, SOMEONE TO LOVE and HIGHER SELF.

 SOMEONE TO LOVE brings together for the first time the best self portraits taken by Spanish artist Cristina Nuñez during her life.
 The voice of the author accompanies the viewer through her family history and childhood, her troubled adolescence as a heroin addict and the evolution of her self-image, her relationships and the discovery of the self-portrait as a tool for self-therapy.
 The last sequence shows the project on her mother’s life, including collaborative self-portraits and family pictures, until her last breath.

 The video HIGHER SELF is a presentation of the neohumanist philosophy of Cristina Nuñez, her innovative method and her vision of art as a powerful tool for social activism.